w3c/wai-tutorials/source/images/complex.html.erb.md

 It is also good practice to refer to more complex images from the accompanying text to describe the overall data, for example: “The following graph shows that visitors were lost in the first quarter, but the numbers recovered in the second quarter”.

 Complex images can be hard to understand for a variety of users, such as people who have learning disabilities or who use screen magnification.
-Long descriptions benefit many people and it is good practice to make it available to everyone as part of the main content.
+Long descriptions benefit many people and it is good practice to make them available to everyone as part of the main content.
 Consider making images less complex where possible to make them easier to understand for everyone.

 ## Image containing substantial information
 {:.ex}

-This bar chart of website visitor statistics has a short description of “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3” provided through the `alt` attribute of the image.
+This bar chart of website visitor statistics has the short description “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3”, provided through the `alt` attribute of the image.
 The long description provides detailed information, including scales, values, relationships and trends that are represented visually.
-For example, since the declining values for site 1, consistent values for site 2, and increasing values for site 3 are highlighted through the bar chart.
-The following example shows a complex image using the [longdesc approach, described below](#providing-a-link-to-the-long-description-via-longdesc).
+For example, to point out the declining values for site 1, consistent values for site 2, and increasing values for site 3 that are encoded in the bar chart.
+The [longdesc approach](#providing-a-link-to-the-long-description-via-longdesc) used in the following example is described later in thie secion.

 {::nomarkdown}
 <%= sample_start %>